OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 Following alignment, taxa from the source taxonomy are merged into the union taxonomy.
 This is performed via bottom-up traversal of the source.
-A parameter 'sink' is passed down to recursive calls, and is simply the most rootward alignment target seen so far on the descent.
+A parameter 'sink' is passed down to recursive calls, and is simply the nearest (most tipward) alignment target seen so far on the descent.
 It is called 'sink' because it's the node to which orphan nodes will be attached when a source taxon is dropped due to inconsistency with the union.